 Of course, you could always choose to do nothing.
 You could choose to ignore the court date and not pay the fine.
 However, this would either result in your license being suspended and/or a warrant for your arrest for failure to appear in court.

 Overall, it’s important to remain alert and drive at a safe speed whenever you’re on the road.
 Doing so can keep you and other drivers safe, save you from paying hefty fines, as well as keep your car insurance rates down.
 However, if you do find yourself being pulled over, it can help to know exactly what to do during and after you’re given a speeding ticket.

-For other sticky situations, our experts are here to save you money on the right car insurance.
+For other sticky situations, our agents are here to save you money on the right car insurance.
 We can give you quotes on the coverages that fit your specific situation at prices that fit your needs.
-To get started with your quotes, call us today, fill out our easy online form, or LiveChat with an insurance specialist today!
+To get started with your quotes, call us today, fill out our easy online form, or LiveChat with an insurance professional today!